bahmutov/find-cypress-specs/README.md

 - name: Print set outputs
   run: echo ${{ steps.step1.outputs.changedSpecsN }} ${{ steps.step1.outputs.changedSpecs }}
 ```

+If you set the number of machines, it will set the output `machinesNeeded`

 ## Write GitHub Actions job summary